 A Tidal stream of Kelis’ Get Along With You, the drum kick present throughout offers a slight hint of hardness, especially at full volume.
 A switch to a more complex track in Reminiscence Theory from the Solo: A Star Wars Story soundtrack, and the Marshalls keep up with the shifts in tempo with decent timing and an entertaining delivery that captures the track’s attack and propulsion.

 The low-end gets a workout with Hudson Mohawke x Lunice’s Higher Ground from the TNGHT album.
 Bass flexes its muscles, but it isn’t as deep or as muscular as the Sony WH-1000XM3.
 The Monitor II ANC also leave the impression they could sift out more detail in the treble, with a soundstage that’s less spacious than competing sets.

 That said, I can’t say that I haven’t enjoyed listening to them.
 Vocals are conveyed with clarity, with mids engaged slightly higher with ANC turned on, making for an involving listen.
 Plus, there’s a good amount of flow to their energy.

 A Tidal Master stream of Led Zeppelin’s Immigrant Song zips along enjoyably, and while there are probably aspects I could point out – the Marshalls aren’t the most revealing or the richest-sounding pair – they make listening sessions less a chore and more fun.

-Should you buy the Marshall Monitor II A.N.C?
+You should buy the Marshall Monitor II A.N.C if…